-Programme authorities explored complementarities and synergies with other funding programmes and instruments via thematic networks and cooperation platforms, often organised by Interact.
+ii) Complementarity and synergies with other funding programmes and instruments instruments via thematic networks and cooperation platforms, often organised by Interact.
 The strongest links exist with authorities of the Interreg programmes in the BSR and with Interreg Central Europe and North Sea Region.

-Furthermore, the Programme search for synergies with Horizon Europe programmes, for example, on sustainable blue economy, and continue the cooperation with the marine research programme BANOS (former BONUS).
+Programme authorities explored complementarities and synergies with other funding programmes and

 Thematically, there are similarities between Interreg Baltic Sea Region and the major cross-border programmes in the area (South Baltic, Central Baltic and Öresund-Kattegat-Skagerrak Programmes).
 In particular topics under Policy Objective 2 are strongly supported by all these programmes.
-The experience shows, however, that the projects of the CBC programmes differ from the transnational Interreg Baltic Sea
+The experience shows, however, that the projects of the CBC programmes differ from the transnational Interreg Baltic Sea Region.

-Region.
 Projects of the CBC programmes usually address the topics from local and regional point of view, embracing neighbours and their culture when looking for common solutions.
 Interreg Baltic Sea Region projects work on common challenges, exchange on good practices, build strategies and prepare solutions on a broader Baltic Sea region scale.
 Yet, projects with similar thematic focus will be encouraged to exploit synergies.
 The managing authorities and joint secretariats will scrutinize project applications to discover potentials for collaboration, and to avoid double financing.
-Interreg Baltic Sea Region projects will be asked already in the application form to indicate projects they are based on or will have synergies with.
+Interreg Baltic Sea Region projects with.
 Often projects of the CBC programmes can serve as fruitful pilot cases in the larger Interreg Baltic Sea Region projects.